CodinGogar/PersonalProjects/README.md

 # PersonalProjects
-All projects ever embarked on
+All projects ever embarked on.
+Some are still being worked on